tylerlaprade/basedmypy/docs/source/getting_started.rst

    def greeting(name):
        return 'Hello ' + name

-By default, mypy will **not** type check dynamically typed functions.
-This means that with a few exceptions, mypy will not report any errors with regular unannotated Python.
+By default, basedmypy will type check dynamically typed functions.
+This means that with a few exceptions, mypy will report all errors within regular unannotated Python.

 This is the case even if you misuse the function!